yaapu/FrskyTelemetryScript/README.md

  - configuration menu, long press [MENU] on Taranis or [MDL] on Horus (in Widget mode refer to this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#how-to-access-the-script-configuration-menu-while-in-widget-mode))
  - per model configuration saved in MODELS/yaapu/modelname.cfg on Taranis, SCRIPTS/YAAPU/CFG/modelname.cfg on Horus
+ - imperial and metric units for altitude and distance inherited from radio settings
+ - horizontal and vertical speed units selectable from script config menu
  - flight [modes](#supported-flight-modes) based on frame type:copter,plane or rover with vocal sound support
  - artificial horizon with roll,pitch and yaw with numeric compass heading
  - vertical variometer gauge on left side of center panel